openstack/openstack-ansible/doc/source/install-guide/configure-hostlist.rst

           ip: STORAGE01_IP_ADDRESS
         storage02: ...

-   Each storage host also requires additional configuration to define the back end driver.
+   Each storage host requires additional configuration to define the back end driver.

    The default configuration includes an optional storage host.
-To install without storage hosts, comment out the stanza beginning with the *storage\_hosts:* line.
+To install without storage hosts, comment out the stanza beginning with the *storage_hosts:* line.

 --------------